ahror-isroilov/vendor-debtors/README.md

 - **Function-based indexes** for case-insensitive search optimization:
   - `idx_debts_debtor_name_upper` - Fast debtor name searches
   - `idx_debts_debtor_phone_upper` - Optimized phone number lookups

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Support

-For support and questions, please open an issue in the GitHub repository.

 ---

 **Built with ❤️ using Java, Oracle Database, and modern web technologies**